troglobit/troglobit.github.io/content/projects/uftpd.markdown

 Try `uftpd(8)`!

 * Supports both FTP and TFTP
-* Has no confusing configuration file
+* No confusing configuration file
 * Listens to port `ftp/tcp` and `tftp/udp` found in `/etc/services`, or custom port(s)
 * Serves files from the ftp user's $HOME, as specified in `/etc/passwd`, or custom path
 * Can run from `inetd(8)` or as a standalone daemon